Wasserpuncher/ChatGBT/README.md

 # ChatGPT
 This is where all Python programs written by ChatGPT go.
-This is only a collection of written programs from ChatGBT!!!
+This is only a collection of written programs from ChatGPT!!!